 4. Finger Feeding (Supplemental Nursing System)

-This method is not recommended for casual use or as a short term method, we recommend you explore the other feeding options first.
-Usually SNS is used when baby is premature or has great difficulty feeding.
+This method is not recommended for casual use or as a short-term method; we recommend you explore the other feeding options first.
+Usually, SNS is used when your baby is premature or has great difficulty feeding.

-There is a concern that using an SNS is similar to bottle feeding as baby’s can become too attached to the constant steady flow of milk.
-It is also the most expensive method and requires more equipment to maintain.
+There is a concern that using an SNS is similar to bottle feeding as your baby can become too attached to the constant steady flow of milk.
+It’s also the most expensive method and requires more equipment to maintain.

 Medela Supplemental Nursing System

-This is one of the most cost effective SNS on the market.
-Its simple design will help you give baby breast milk, at the breast, whilst continuing to encourage baby to latch and suck.
+This is one of the most cost-effective SNS on the market.
+Its simple design will help you give baby breast milk, at the breast, while continuing to encourage baby to latch and suck.
 It also comes available in a cheaper ‘starter’ set which is a combination of syringe and SNS feeding.
 The sides are marked with volume measures to keep track of what baby is taking in.
-It also as a convenient lanyard to attach to your top or bra when feeding, making the system hands free for you.
+It also has a convenient lanyard to attach to your top or bra when feeding, making the system hands free for you.